spetrov/ping-sdk-ios/README.md

 occur during the authentication process.

 <img src="images/davinciSequence.png" width="500">
+    ds

-## Integrating the SDK into your project updates for a new release
+## Integrating the SDK into your project updates for a new release  fdsafa

 Use Cocoapods or Swift Package Manger